DrMohmX/takeanote/_posts/2020-10-14-SElinux-Booleans-List-and-Configure.md

 ## Booleans - **List and Configure**

-Booleans allow some SELinux policies to be changed at runtime, without interaction(changes) in polies.
+Booleans allow some SELinux policies to be changed at runtime and persistentle, without interaction(changes) of polices.

 ## 1. List the Booleans